 With a picnic lunch packed from Interlaken’s Migros superstore (Rugenparkstrasse 1), head back to Interlaken Ost, where the true adventure is about to begin.
-After a 20-minute train ride to Lauterbrunnen and a scenic cable car lift to Grütschalp, a short train ride through Winteregg will lead you to Mürren, a traditional Walser town that has been a vacation destination since the first British tourists arrived in the early 20th century.
+A 20-minute train ride to Lauterbrunnen, a scenic cable car lift to Grütschalp, and a short train ride through Winteregg will lead you to Mürren, a traditional Walser town that has been a vacation destination since the first British tourists arrived in the early 20th century.
 Inaccessible to cars but seemingly designed for hikers and skiers, Mürren is the perfect place to hole up for the weekend—with a cozy room at Chalet Fontana and a view of the snow-capped mountains from your window.

 Around The Horn

-In 1969, the world was introduced to a new James Bond, as George Lazenby took a one-time turn at the starring role in On Her Majesty’s Secret Service.
-In the film, the world also got its first glimpse of Piz Gloria, the revolving restaurant perched atop the 9,744-foot summit of the Schilthorn.
+In 1969, the world was introduced to a new James Bond, as George Lazenby took a one-time turn at the role in On Her Majesty’s Secret Service.
+The film also gave many their first glimpse of Piz Gloria, the revolving restaurant perched atop the 9,744-foot summit of the Schilthorn.
 Towering more than 4,000 feet above Mürren with panoramic views of the Berner Oberland, the Schilthorn observation deck is an unforgettable experience for visitors, hikers, and skiers alike.
 So if it’s a clear day, waste no time boarding the Schilthornbahn at Mürren’s cable car station.
 Whether you hike, ski, or ride the cable car back down is up to you.

 The Hills Are Alive

 Rise and shine to breakfast at Chalet Fontana and hit the local Co-Op for picnic supplies—you’ve got a full day of hiking ahead of you.
-From “downtown” Mürren, take the scenic funicular up the mountainside to Allmendhubel, the starting point for the beautiful, moderate, and well-marked North Face Trail.
+From “downtown” Mürren, take the funicular up the mountainside to Allmendhubel, the starting point for the lovely, well-marked North Face Trail.
 Meander through local dairy farms and alpine meadows as you follow the trail to Schiltalp and Gimmeln, admiring stunning views along the way.

 At Spielbodenalp, follow signs toward Gimmelwald, a postage stamp of a town spared from development thanks to its location in an avalanche zone.
-While there is little to keep you busy in Gimmelwald—besides picnicking, view-gazing, and general relaxation—the forested path into town provides a beautiful bonus stop, as it darts underneath the plunging stream of Sprutz Waterfall.
+There’s little to keep you busy there—besides picnicking, view-gazing, and relaxing, that is—but the forested path into town provides a beautiful bonus stop, as it darts underneath the Sprutz Waterfall.